onyx-and-iris/xair-api-python/README.md

 ### `Tests`

-Unplug any/all expensive equipment before running any tests.
+Unplug any expensive equipment before running tests.
 Save your current settings to a snapshot first.

 First make sure you installed the [development dependencies](https://github.com/onyx-and-iris/xair-api-python#installation)

-To run the tests from tests directory:
+To run all tests:

 `pytest -v`.